Speeding by the Numbers

 - Speeding in residential areas is the most common citizen complaint faced by local police, city councils and HOAs.
 [Source: DOJ/COPS Office]

 - Most residential speeders live near the area of the offense.
-[Source: DOJ/COPS Office]
+[Source: The Office of Community Oriented Policing Services]

 - Speeding increases both the risk of a crash and the risk of injuries and fatalities in crashes.
 [Source: Insurance Institute for Highway Safety]

 - Speeding was documented in almost one-third of all fatal traffic crashes in 2005.
-[Source: AAA Foundation]
+[Source: AAA Foundation for Traffic Safety]

-- When travel speed increases by 1 percent, the injury crash rate increases by about 2 percent, the serious injury crash rate increases by about 3 percent, and the fatal crash rate increases by about 4 percent.
-The same relation holds in reverse: a 1 percent decrease in travel speed reduces injury crashes by about 2 percent, serious injury crashes by about 3 percent, and fatal crashes by about 4 percent.
-[Source: AAA Foundation]
+- When travel speed increases by 1%, the injury crash rate increases by about 2%, the serious injury crash rate increases by about 3%, and the fatal crash rate increases by about 4%.
+The same relation holds in reverse: a 1% decrease in travel speed reduces injury crashes by about 2%, serious injury crashes by about 3%, and fatal crashes by about 4%.
+[Source: AAA Foundation for Traffic Safety]

 - Probability of a crash increases as a vehicle’s travel speed rises above the average travel speed of surrounding vehicles.
-[Source: AAA Foundation]
+[Source: AAA Foundation for Traffic Safety]

-- Fewer than one-sixth of all speed-related fatalities nationwide occur on Interstates.
-[Source: AAA Foundation]
+- Fewer than one-sixth of all speed-related fatalities nationwide occur on interstates.
+[Source: AAA Foundation for Traffic Safety]

-- In fatal crashes, about 55 percent of all speeding-related crashes were due to “exceeding posted speed limits” as compared to the 45 percent that were due to “driving too fast for conditions.”
-The comparable percentages for speeding-related injury crashes were 26 percent versus 74 percent and those for PDO (property-damage-only) crashes were 18 percent versus 82 percent.
+- In fatal crashes, about 55% of all speeding-related crashes were due to “exceeding posted speed limits” as compared to the 45% that were due to “driving too fast for conditions.”
+The comparable percentages for speeding-related injury crashes were 26% versus 74% and those for PDO (property-damage-only) crashes were 18% versus 82%.
 [Source: NHTSA]

-- 81 percent of drivers report driving every day or almost every day.
-Nearly 3-in-1 say they enjoy driving as fast as possible [Source: NHTSA]
+- 81% of drivers report driving every day or almost every day.
+Nearly 3-in-1 say they enjoy driving as fast as possible [Source: NHTSA 2011]

-- 91 percent of drivers believe that “Everyone should obey the speed limit because it’s the law.”
-[Source: NHTSA]
+- 91% of drivers believe that “Everyone should obey the speed limit because it’s the law.”
+[Source: NHTSA 2011]

 - Teens are more likely than older drivers to speed and allow shorter headways (the distance from the front of one vehicle to the front of the next).
 The presence of male teenage passengers increases the likelihood of this risky driving behavior.
 [Source: CDC]

-- Since 1997, the number of drivers stopped by police for speeding has fluctuated very little, hoving between nine and 11 percent.
-Of those stopped for speeding, drivers receiving tickets has also remained stable, varying between 65 and 70 percent.
+- Since 1997, the number of drivers stopped by police for speeding has fluctuated very little, hovering between nine and 11%.
+Of those stopped for speeding, drivers receiving tickets has also remained stable, varying between 65 and 70%.
 [Source: NHTSA]

 - Radar speed signs are scientifically proven to slow traffic and to be effective as a long-term traffic-calming solution.
 Studies show that: